Delhi Fire Service to get high-tech water towers, remote devices that can move through narrow lanes

 Firefighters will soon get high-tech equipment such as multi-articulated water towers, which can move zigzag like a snake through narrow lanes and rotate at 360 degrees, and devices that can be controlled remotely to attend to fire incidents in Delhi.
 These modern equipment are expected to reduce the threat faced by these daredevils and increase their capacity to rescue people trapped on buildings in congested areas.

 Fire department officials said seven equipment will be acquired in total at an estimated Rs 30 crore.
 The equipment will be procured through the Delhi Metro Rail Corporation which has the expertise to handle global tenders, they said.
-These equipment include a basic turntable ladder (also called the hydraulic platform), four multi-articulated water tower and two remote-control fire-fighting machines.
+The equipment are a basic turntable ladder (also called the hydraulic platform), four multi-articulated water towers and two remote-control fire-fighting machines.

 "A major advantage with the equipment is, it can be used for operations in congested areas of Karol Bagh and Chandni Chowk.
 In case of any hindrance in the first lane, it can cross over and reach the by lanes behind using its articulated arms," Kental said.
 He said the turntable ladder will be procured through the DMRC as it is not available in the government e-marketplace.